jgwill/olca/README.termux.md

 ```bash
 pip install -r requirements.txt && pip install -e .
 ```
-to provide the necessary modules.
+to provide the necessary modules, including `python-dotenv` for loading your environment variables.

 ## Usage
 After installation you can run: